 Carbon Sinks and Avoided Emissions

-Wood products, books, magazines and other forest products store the carbon that began in the forest, and the recycling of paper avoids the methane emissions that occur at the landfill.
+Wood products, as well as books, magazines and other durable paper products, store the carbon that began in the forest, and the recycling of paper avoids the methane emissions that occur at the landfill.
 These carbon sinks and avoided emissions can be subtracted from the emissions generated in the life cycle.

 For more information, check out our blog post on Avoiding Carbon Emissions by Building with Wood and the article that details 8 Things to Know About the Boreal Forest and Carbon.